isomerpages/nyp-sirs/index.md

       alt: alt text
       button: More about this programme
   - infopic:
+      title: SkillsFuture for Digital Workplace (SFDW)
+      description: If you aspire to start your own online business, be it a side hustle or a full-time profession, this two-day hands-on workshop is for you!
+      button: MORE ABOUT SFDW
+      url: /digital-programmes/skillsfuture-digital-workplace
+      image: /images/images-2021/Home-Highlights-SFDW-HBB.png
+      alt: Image alt text
+  - infopic:
       title: Level Up Customer Engagement through Live Streaming
       description: "Pick up hosting skills from professional host, Cryus Talks, one of Singapore’s well-known online host and influencer.
 Learn to plan,